Ultimate Midwest City Real Estate Investing Guide for 2026

 Price Per Square Foot

-Price per sq ft provides a broad idea of market values when analyzing comparable properties.
-If you are analyzing the same types of property, like condominiums or separate single-family homes, the price per square foot is more consistent.
-If you take this into account, the price per sq ft may provide you a basic view of property prices.
+Price per square foot can be influenced even by the look and layout of residential properties.
+If you are analyzing the same kinds of real estate, like condos or stand-alone single-family residences, the price per square foot is more consistent.
+You can use the price per sq ft criterion to obtain a good general idea of home values.

 Short-Term Rental Occupancy Rate